Freshman Experience Course

 Students not enrolled in FREX 134 still experience the TLU community and build a strong support network through programs specially designed for transfer and commuter students.
 More information about Transfer & Commuter Socials can be found on MyTLU.

 Paw Print Module

-Activity Modules give students an opportunity to apply the knowledge they have gained in class to activities outside the classroom and in the community.
-Activity Modules are an important and unique feature of TLU's general education program, Compass.
+Reflective modules give students an opportunity to apply the knowledge they have gained in class to activities outside the classroom and in the community.
+Reflective modules are an important and unique feature of TLU's general education program, Compass.

-Students are required to take four activity modules before they graduate and are encouraged to complete all modules by the end of the sophomore year.
+Students are required to take four reflective modules before they graduate and are encouraged to complete all modules by the end of the sophomore year.